open2b/scriggo-site/site/templates/specification.md

 ### Format types

-A format type represents a sets of string values that can have a special treatment when used with `show` statement.
+A format type represents a set of string values that can have a special treatment when used with `show` statement.
 The `string` type is a format type.

 ```
 FormatType = "string" | "html" | "css" | "js" | "json" | "markdown" .